RCOSDP/weko/docs/community/translation-guide.rst

 Translation guide
 =================

-Invenio has been translated to more than 25 languages.
+WEKO3 has been translated to more than 25 languages.

 Transifex
 ---------

-All Invenio internationalisation and localisation efforts are happening on the `Transifex <https://www.transifex.com/>`_ collaborative localisation platform.
+All WEKO3 internationalisation and localisation efforts are happening on the `Transifex <https://www.transifex.com/>`_ collaborative localisation platform.

 You can start by exploring `Invenio project dashboard